Packing Lists

 Essential Gear

-• Sleeping bag (temperature-rated)
+• Sleeping bag (appropriate temperature)

 • Blanket or sheet